Names

 The Naming of Children

-Another two popular combinations were Gustav Adolph, commemorating King Gustav Adolph of Sweden, who came to the rescue of the Lutherans during the thirty years' war and Paul Gerhard in honour of the Silesian hymnwriter Paul Gerhardt.
+Another two popular combinations were Gustav Adolph, commemorating King Gustav Adolph of Sweden, who came to the rescue of the Lutherans during the Thirty Years' War[1], and Paul Gerhard in honour of the Silesian hymnwriter Paul Gerhardt.

 Tracing the family histories of these families can be difficult because frequently children were given the same names as their parents, grand- parents, uncles and aunts.
 Also when an infant died another child would be given the same names as its deceased brother or sister.